LivingLegacyMedia/vowbound/chapter_16.md

 "So we're stuck."

 "For now."
 Cassian shifted carefully, testing which parts of his body hurt least.
-"But Draven's studying them personally.
-He's here in the city, probably in this building.
-Which means the Coin of Oxen is here too."

-Mira went very still.
-"You're thinking of trying to take it?"

-"I'm thinking we need leverage.
-Right now we have none."
-Cassian closed his eyes, feeling the distant pulse of all three coins—his two, stretched thin across a hundred yards, and Draven's, somewhere even farther north.
-"If I could reach the Coin of Oxen.
-Bond to it, even temporarily..."

-"You'd have what?
-Strength?
-Power?"

-"Control over strength and power," Cassian corrected.
-"The ability to trade for it.
-To grant it or drain it."
-His thoughts were starting to cohere, fragments knitting back together.
-"I could make the guards weak enough to overpower.
-Make the bars brittle enough to break.
-Make ourselves strong enough to run."
+"The coins are in the north wing."

+"Can you reach them from here?"

+"Barely.
+I can observe through them, but using their power remotely is costly.
+Inefficient."
+He opened his eyes.
+"But if I could get closer, get them back in my possession..."

 "That's insane.
 You can barely stand."